MathieuTurcotte/CSharp-OAuth-Client-Library/README.md

     ClientCredentials credentials = new ClientCredentials(CLIENT_IDENTIFIER, CLIENT_SHARED_SECRET);
     RequestAuthenticator authenticator = RequestAuthenticatorFactory.GetHmacSha1Authenticator(credentials, accessToken);

-Now, to consume protected resources, `WebRequests` need to be signed using the authenticator that you've just created.
+Now, to consume protected resources, `WebRequest` need to be signed using the authenticator that you've just created.
 For example, to access a Dropbox account informations, one would do: